 Jasmine has an intense aroma that’s very flowery, so some people prefer to mix it with other oils to prevent it from becoming overpowering.
 In a small group of people, jasmine oil might cause headaches, skin reactions or nausea due to its strength.
 It can always be toned down by combining it with coconut, almond or jojoba oil and avoiding direct contact with the skin.

-Although it’s been used in pregnant women and new moms for centuries, you may also want to speak with your doctor before using essential oils if you’re pregnant or experiencing hormone problems.
+Although it’s been used in pregnant women and new moms for centuries, speak with your doctor before using essential oils if you’re pregnant, nursing or experiencing hormone-related problems.
 Jasmine oil has an effect on hormones due to its phytoestrogen effects, so it’s always smart to air on the side of caution.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.